singnet/opencog-workshops/README.md

 * [tokyo-20190405](/tokyo-20190405) - also covers basics of atomese language and URE, but also features GHOST - scripting language (DSL) for development of artifical characters, chatbots

 * [intro-vqa](/intro-vqa/) - covers basics of atomese language, Unified Rule Engine, also shortly covers linkgrammar

+For intro-singnet and tokyo-20190405 docker images are available on dockerhub